Home > Tenants > Taking Action > Last Resort Remedies

 Apply for a Dispute Resolution Hearing

-If you have a disability or sensitivity to second-hand smoke and are living in a multi-unit dwelling, you may have grounds to apply to the Human Rights Tribunal on the basis that the landlord did not take reasonable steps to resolve a problem of second-hand smoke infiltrating your unit from a neighbouring unit.
+It is possible that a tenant could apply to the Human Rights Tribunal on the basis that the landlord did not take reasonable steps to resolve a problem of second-hand smoke infiltrating the home from a neighbouring unit.
 A tenant who suffers from a disability that is exacerbated by second-hand smoke, such as asthma or allergies, could take the position that the landlord has a responsibility to limit or ban smoking in order to accommodate the tenant’s disability.
-Read more.